funatsufumiya/ofxFade/README.md

 - `ofxFadeHelper::delta<T>()`
 - `ofxFadeHelper::advanced()`

-And two timer classes (which has the same method):
+And two timer classes (which has the same method above in it):

 - `ofxFadeHelper::InteractiveFadeTimer`
 - `ofxFadeHelper::NonInteractiveFadeTimer`